 Checklist before installation

-The latest eazyBI version supports Jira versions from 6.0 to 7.13, as well as the upcoming version 8.0.
+The latest eazyBI version supports Jira versions from 7.0 to 8.2.
 In addition, you will need MySQL 5.5 - 5.7, PostgreSQL 9.x or 10.0, MS SQL Server 2008 or later, or Oracle 10g or later database.
 The eazyBI plugin should work on Linux, Windows, and macOS.
 Please contact eazyBI support if you have questions about supported versions or if you have any issues with your specific environment.

 Jira memory settings